Goldshmidt History, Family Crest & Coats of Arms

 Another 32 words (2 lines of text) are included under the topic Early Goldshmidt Notables in all our PDF Extended History products and printed products wherever possible.

-Migration of the Goldshmidt family to the New World and Oceana
+Migration of the Goldshmidt family

 After the First World War, Austria became a republic.
 The Treaty of Versailles broke up the empire in 1919 and many of the Sudeten Germans were incorporated into the new nation of Czechoslovakia.
 In the 20th century, many Austrians migrated to other parts of Germany or Europe, as well as to North America.
 In the United States, the majority of settlers landed in Philadelphia, and moved on to Ohio, Texas, Illinois, California, New York, and Maryland.
 Many German settlers also migrated to Canada, particularly Ontario and the Prairies.
 Amongst the settlers in North America with this distinguished name Goldshmidt were Johann Goldschmidt, who arrived in America in 1778; Bernhard Goldschmidt came to New York city in 1852; and Hermann Goldschmidt came to Philadelphia in 1876..